Home > Business essays > Corporate Governance Analysis: Practices in the UK, US, Australia, and Germany

 Shareholders use historic data to predict future earnings, so they are interested in risks which may reduce earnings and cash flows in the future.
 Therefore, they rely on audit committees and internal reporting to assure themselves about the quality of financial reporting.
 All companies had some members on their audit committees who had financial experience.
 Some companies disclosed the lead person in audit committees with financial expertise.
 This increases accountability.
 It was difficult to observe skills in the case of German companies, as they did not disclose individual audit committee members in their annual reports.

-Emphasis on internal control has increased and companies disclosed summary of policies for the management of business risks.
+Emphasis on internal control has increased, and companies disclosed a summary of policies for the management of business risks.
 Management also reported the effectiveness of their management of material business risks.
 This gives users of annual reports more comfort about the quality of internal controls present in a firm to mitigate risks.
 However, it is difficult for users to comprehend the actual steps being taken.
-There should be effort to present major risks and internal control steps in a user-friendly manner to improve the disclosure of risk information.
+There should be an effort to present major risks and internal control steps in a user-friendly manner to improve the disclosure of risk information.

-The report recommended a number of actions which can be taken to increase the effectiveness of disclosures.
-Firstly, companies should try to present some key information about directors in a user-friendly visual manner to help readers of annual reports make better judgements.
+The report recommended a number of actions that can be taken to increase the effectiveness of disclosures.
+Firstly, companies should try to present some key information about directors in a user-friendly visual manner to help readers of annual reports make better judgments.
 Secondly, the annual report should disclose all financial frauds over a certain amount or percentage of equity of the company.
 Thirdly, companies should establish a guideline that if a corporate fraud is more than a certain amount or percentage of its equity, then the internal control function would report to the audit committee with regards to the investigation of that fraud.
 This would increase the independence of the internal control function and reduce the potential of financial statement frauds by the management.
 Finally, in terms of accountability, it is recommended that independent directors should be held more accountable for their work as the lack of their effective actions can cause substantial losses to shareholders and lenders.

 References